apache/pulsar/site2/docs/admin-api-namespaces.md

 #### Set replication cluster

-It sets replication clusters for a namespace, so Pulsar can internally replicate publish message from one colo to another colo.
+You can set replication clusters for a namespace to enable Pulsar to internally replicate the published messages from one colocation facility to another.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--pulsar-admin-->